pcfx-devel/PC-FX_Info/FX_Controllers/README.md

   2. The LATCH line descends from it normal HIGH level to LOW for roughly 3 microseconds, returning to HIGH, to indicate "start of scan".
      - If CLK transitions for a cycle while LATCH is low, this indicates that the multitap joypad counter is to be reset, and the first joypad is to return its data in this scan.
+     - Otherwise, the LATCH signal should cause the multi-tap to transition to the next joypad device in the chain for the scan - or to identify itself if the maximum number of controllers has been reached.
+     - In the event that there is no multi-tap (all real-world cases, as the multi-tap was never commercially available), the LATCH signal is only a signal for the joypad to sample and present its data, which will be repeated for all scans in a given scanning sequence.
-     - Actual data is only transferred when LATCH has returned to HIGH
+     - Actual data is only transferred when LATCH has returned to HIGH.
-  3. Following LATCH returning HIGH, CLK cycles for 32 cycles at roughly 3 microseconds per cycle, sending/requesting data synchronously with the CLK signal.
+  3. Following LATCH returning HIGH, the CLK signal cycles for 32 cycles at roughly 3 microseconds per cycle, sending/requesting data synchronously with the CLK signal.
-     - inbound data from peripheral should be set when CLK is HIGH - including immediately as LATCH returns to HIGH - to be read by the
-PC-FX on transition to LOW
+     - inbound data from peripheral should be set when the CLK signal is HIGH - including immediately as LATCH returns to HIGH - to be read by the PC-FX on transition to LOW.
-     - outbound data from PC-FX is also set when CLK is HIGH - including immediately as LATCH returns to HIGH - to be read by the peripheral on transition to LOW
+     - outbound data from PC-FX is also set when the CLK signal is HIGH - including immediately as LATCH returns to HIGH - to be read by the peripheral on transition to LOW.

 Data sequence is least-significant bit first, and most-significant bit last, with the controller-specific bit-fields above describing the meanings of the various bits.
 Keep in mind that electrical data values are inverted as compared with their internal representation